 How to answer: Talk through management methods you use to ensure that department goals are met.
 Describe how you motivate your team and how you manage difficult conversations with individuals who give low performances.

-How to be an Effective Finance Manager
+How to be an Effective Accounting Manager

 Positioning yourself in higher-level accounting roles will result in you managing more responsibilities and more people.
 If you’re new to a management position, understanding how to get the most out of those working under you can take time.
 Even veteran managers need to step back and evaluate their managing styles on occasion.